(Photo credit: Robin Mills)

-Dave Seter is a poet, nature writer and essayist, and author of the poetry collections Don’t Sing to Me of Electric Fences (Cherry Grove Collections, 2021) and Night Duty (Main Street Rag, 2010).
-Educated as a civil engineer, he writes about social and environmental issues, including the intersection of the built world and natural world.
+Dave Seter has been named Sonoma County Poet Laureate 2024-26.
+He is a civil engineer, essayist, and poet.
+He is the author of the full-length poetry collection Don’t Sing to Me of Electric Fences (Cherry Grove Collections, 2021) and the chapbooks Night Duty (Main Street Rag, 2010) and Somewhere West of the Miss

 Don't Sing to Me of Electric Fences is a full length poetry collection published by Cherry Grove Collections in 2021.